nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1. `Logic` uses the `Parser` class to parse the user command.
 2. This results in a `Command` object which is executed by the `LogicManager`.
-3. The command execution can affect the `Model` (e.g. adding a person) and/or raise events.
+3. The command execution can affect the `Model` (e.g. adding a task) and/or raise events.
 4. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.

 Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")`